Current status:

 The new approach: Contribution

 Contribution follows a more holistic approach than the compensation model by measuring not only CO₂ emissions but also social and environmental aspects.
-Corporations allocate a budget towards long-term climate protection projects with the expectation of receiving a partial offset of emissions and the ability to publicize their climate contributions.
-Contribution holds high promise for the future of our planet, giving the flexibility to contribute towards projects that make a real impact rather than claiming false impact.
-So, how does this approach differ from the “Ton for Ton” approach?
+Corporations allocate a budget towards long-term climate protection projects with the expectation of receiving a partial offset of emissions and the ability to publicise their climate contributions.
+Contribution holds high promise for the future of our planet, giving the flexibility to contribute towards a wide variety of projects that can have a multitude of positive climate and nature impacts beyond carbon.
+It avoids the greenwashing trap, because companies do not use carbon credits to counterbalance their emissions, rather they communicate the nature and scale of their investments and their impacts as a matter of corporate responsibility. .
+So, how should these contributions be financed, as opposed to the “ton-for-ton” model?

-Money for ton: Instead of looking for the cheapest credits to neutralize emissions, the contribution approach encourages companies to first define a CO₂-price for the remaining non-avoidable emissions.
+Money for ton: Instead of looking for the cheapest credits to neutralise emissions, the contribution approach encourages companies to prioritise reduction first, and then define an internal CO₂-price for their remaining emissions.
 This then serves as the basis for financing high-quality – ideally transformative – climate protection projects outside the company's own value chain.

 Collective effort: The contribution approach is not about individual claims (“We’re climate neutral”).
 It’s about the idea of collectively steering climate change towards the global net-zero goal.
-Global climate protection is a systemic challenge which companies cannot escape.
+Global climate protection is a systemic challenge which companies must act on.
 The contribution approach recognizes this and thus supports the systemic transformation needed.
-In terms of communication, a company cannot cover such a contribution with “climate neutrality” claims, but it certainly can by using an alternative “impact” or “contribution” claim, i.e. by communicating a measurable contribution to global climate protection and other sustainable development goals.
+Typically, a contribution claim would be made with reference to the objectives of the Paris Agreement like the achievement of the project host country NDCs, contributions to global climate action on the path to 1.5°C or a contribution to the UN Sustainable Development Goals.
+This also avoids any risk of double counting and eliminates the need for corresponding adjustments under the Paris Agreement, since the credits are not retired by the buyer to offset their own emissions.
 Taken together, it can be said that the objective is a global one, and the perspective is collective and systemic.

 Contribute to Tree.ly projects